 - Proportionally there isn’t that much ski-in ski-out accommodation.

 - There’s still a distinct Japanese culture apparent, but the Hirafu Village in particular is very westernised.
-This comes with advantages such as the abundance of apartment accommodation and the amount of English that is spoken (including ski school and the ski rental shops).
+This comes with advantages such as the abundance of apartment accommodation and the amount of English that is spoken (including ski school and the ski rental shops), but there's very little Japanese style accommodation.

 - During the peak of winter don’t expect too many fine weather days.
 Of course all that wonderful powder doesn’t fall from blue skies!